kailash-manasarovar/statement/docs/timeline/2026/august.md

 ## *Where are my friends, Father?*

+- This is when it *all* came out.
+I had moved room by then.
 - I was devastated about the children.
 I still am.
 - This was the day I bumped into Mrs Wasserman's sister in the lift - she certainly looked like her - at the YMCA and the whole place was heaving.
 - And then Paul Gebheim from Polygon had been at the YMCA that day too!
 Which I didn't connect to the children at all.
 I can't imagine why they wheeled him out.